Intellectual Property Summer Institute

 FAQ

-All sessions will be held in-person in the Concord, NH from June 7-14.
+All sessions will be held in-person in Seattle, WA from June 10-15

 Gain expertise in a specific area of the law from experts in the field which will allow you to standout in the marketplace and make connections in the industry.
 Each class is 1 credit for students enrolled in our degree programs.